ERII — Energy Recovery, Inc.

 2. Strategic Updates and Business Highlights

-• CEO David Moon emphasized a renewed focus on the water business, which is seen as a large and growing market with strong demand for pressure exchanger technology.
+- Focus on Water Business: CEO David Moon emphasized a renewed focus on the water sector, which remains a profitable market for the company.

-• The company is winding down its CO2 retail grocery business, which was deemed unable to achieve scaled adoption, resulting in an annual savings of $7 million.
+- Winding Down CO2 Business: The decision to exit the CO2 retail grocery business was made due to challenges in achieving scaled adoption, resulting in an annual savings of $7 million.

 3. Forward Guidance and Outlook

-• There is confidence in growth for 2027 based on a robust project pipeline and underlying demand trends.
+- 2026 Expectations: Revenue is anticipated to be back-end weighted, similar to 2025, with confidence in growth for 2027 based on a strong project pipeline and underlying demand trends.

 4. Bad News, Challenges, or Points of Concern

-• Significant project delays in desalination contracts have created uncertainty, with three major projects expected to slip into 2027, impacting revenue projections.
+- Project Delays: Significant delays in large desalination projects have created uncertainty, with three key projects expected to slip into 2027.

 5. Notable Q&A Insights

-• The company is pursuing legal action against Flowserve for patent infringement, emphasizing its commitment to protecting intellectual property.
+- IP Protection: The company is actively pursuing legal action against Flowserve for patent infringement, underlining its commitment to protecting intellectual property.